How to Make Improvements During Customer Service Week

 You won’t be able to hide this from your customers.
 With the popularity of review sites like Yelp and Foursquare, your business will likely receive negative press if you continue to make the same mistakes.
-Thus, potential customers will be aware of these reoccurring complaints, and could choose a competitor instead.
+Thus, potential customers will be aware of these recurring complaints, and could choose a competitor instead.

 To start, utilize a customer service platform that allows you to track customer interactions.
 The more information you can record, the better.
 Then, create a report that includes any repeated problems, so that you can discuss this with your staff.
 If everyone is on the same page, you’ll be able to move forward with a permanent resolution.

-2. Determine how long it takes to resolve issues – In addition to logging the reasons for customer inquiries, you should detail how long it takes for questions to be answered or issues to be fixed.
+In addition to logging the reasons for customer inquiries, you should detail how long it takes for questions to be answered or issues to be fixed.
 This will help you to identify weaknesses in your customer service process.

 Perhaps your staff needs to be better at communicating, or there is a long delay in responding to customers’ initial messages.
 Maybe there is a certain platform that you are not checking frequently enough, like social media messages or your business’s email inbox.
 If you examine the amount of time it takes to assist your customers, you can fix the specific procedures that are not effective.

-3. Ask customers for feedback – If you’re simply responding to incoming concerns, but aren’t actively reaching out to customers for feedback, you may be missing out on an opportunity for immense growth.
+If you’re simply responding to incoming concerns, but aren’t actively reaching out to customers for feedback, you may be missing out on an opportunity for immense growth.
 By sending out email surveys or posting social media polls, you’ll provide customers with a convenient way to give constructive criticism.

 By taking these comments into consideration, you could elevate your customer service strategy and avoid conflict before it even occurs!

-4. Utilize social media and social listening tools – While there is no harm in utilizing traditional methods, you should consider upgrading your customer service technology.
+While there is no harm in utilizing traditional methods, you should consider upgrading your customer service technology.